Do You Experience Elbow Pain Into Forearm

 - – Physical Therapy

 Physical therapy is a great conservative management option for various types of elbow pain.
-A physical therapist is a trained medical professional that can expertly assess your elbow pain and prescribe and apply various evidence-based treatment modalities such as ice therapy, massage, progressive exercises, elbow pain stretches, etc which will help in reducing your pain and improving elbow function and movement over time.
+A physical therapist is a trained medical professional that can expertly assess your elbow pain and prescribe and apply various evidence-based treatment modalities such as ice therapy, massage, progressive exercises, elbow pain stretches, etc. These options may help reduce pain and tenderness and improve elbow function and movement over time.

 Home Management of Elbow Pain